Polidea/RxBluetoothKit/README.md

 - WithResponse
 - WithoutResponse

-Choosing `WithResponse`, you're waiting to receive .Next event on Observable while device has confirmed that value has been written to it.
+Choosing `withResponse`, you're waiting to receive .next event on Observable while device has confirmed that value has been written to it.
 Also, if any error has ocurred - you will receive `.error` on Observable.
-On the other hand - if you decided to go with `WithoutResponse` - you're receiving Characteristic just after write command has been called.
+On the other hand - if you decided to go with `withoutResponse` - you're receiving Characteristic just after write command has been called.
 Also, no errors will be emitted.
 Let's jump over to the code:
 ```swift
 characteristic.writeValue(data, type: .withResponse)